Justin Hammel: Grasshopper Club Zürich

 On 15 June 2022 he signed for Grasshopper Club Zürich in the Swiss Super League, as second goalkeeper behind Portuguese goalkeeper André Moreira.
 He made his first appearance for Grasshopper in the first round of the Swiss Cup on 20 August 2022 against FC Wettswil-Bonstetten in a 4–0 away win.

 Following Moreira's injury in an away match against his boyhood club FC Basel, he made his league debut after coming on in the 25th minute of the game.
 His debut would not be very successful, as the team lost the match 1–5 and he directly caused Basel's third goal when he collided with his own defender in an attempt to clear a high ball.
 As Moreira's injury was serious, he continued to make league appearances for the remainder of the year, playing a further eight league games and managing one clean sheet, a 1–0 home win against Basel.

 After Moreira's departure from the club at the end of the 2022–23 season, he was promoted to the team's first goalkeeper.
 He quickly established himself as one of the best goalkeepers in the league and the fans voted him the best player of the months of December 2023, January, February, and March 2024.
 He was finally also voted as their player of the season.
 On 21 December 2024, during his second season as first choice goalkeeper, his contract was renewed for a further two years until the summer of 2027.

+On 17 December 2025, he made his 100th appearance in the Swiss Super League, the national top flight, and his 111th appearance for Grasshoppers.

 International career

-Hammel made his debut for the Switzerland U21 team in the 2023 Euro U21 qualifier against Gibraltar U21 and held a clean sheet in the 4:0 victory.
-He has since played two more games for the Switzerland U21, another 4:0 win against Gibraltar and a 0:1 away victory against Wales, and as such has not yet conceded a goal in international games.
+Hammel made his debut for the Switzerland U21 team in the 2023 Euro U21 qualifier against Gibraltar U21 and held a clean sheet in the 4–0 victory.
+He has since played two more games for the Switzerland U21, another 4–0 win against Gibraltar and a 0–1 away victory against Wales, and as such has not yet conceded a goal in international games.